kibae/onnxruntime-server/README.md

 - **You must enter the path option(`--model-dir`) where the models are located.**
 - **You need to enable one of the following backends: TCP, HTTP, or HTTPS.**

-## Options
+    - If you want to use TCP, you must specify the `--tcp-port` option.
+    - If you want to use HTTP, you must specify the `--http-port` option.
+    - If you want to use HTTPS, you must specify the `--https-port`, `--https-cert` and `--https-key` options.
+    - If you want to use Swagger, you must specify the `--swagger-url-path` option.
 - Use the `-h`, `--help` option to see a full list of options.
-- All options can be set as environment variables.
-This can be useful when operating in a container like Docker.
-But be careful.
+- **All options can be set as environment variables.** This can be useful when operating in a container like Docker.
+    - But be careful.
 Command-line options are prioritized over environment variables.

 | Option            | Environment                 | Description                                                                                                                                                                                                                                                                                                                                     |
 |-------------------|-----------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|